great-expectations/great_expectations/docs/source/custom_expectations.rst

 2. Write the whole expectation yourself
 3. Decorate it with the `@expectation` decorator

 This is more complicated, since you have to handle all the logic of additional parameters and output formats.
-Pay special attention to proper formatting of :ref:`output_format`.
+Pay special attention to proper formatting of :ref:`result_format`.
 Malformed result objects can break Great Expectations in subtle and unanticipated ways.

 .. code-block:: bash